danielhouri/WhatsApp/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# WhatsApp Web Client

+This project use react and bootstrap.
+The following is a list of the modules the project uses:
+- "react-bootstrap"
+- "react-router-dom"

-## Available Scripts
+## Code Structure

 In the project directory, you can run: